 Flower arrangement, shape, and size

-- Small, creamy white flowers in flat-topped to slightly domed clusters
+Small, creamy white flowers in flat-topped to slightly domed clusters.
+Flowers have no fragrance.

 Fruit, cone, nut, and seed descriptions